 The impact of salts onto the building fabric is far more important than the effects of dampness and humidity.
-The sacrificial nature of lime as well as most physical damage in old buildings - such as crumbling, peeling, debonding of plaster etc. - can be attributed to the effect of crystallizing salts.
+Most physical damages related to old buildings - such as crumbling, peeling, detachment of the plaster etc. - can be attributed to a large extent to the effect of crystallizing salts.

 The true effect of salts and the damages they can make to old buildings are to a large extent unknown or underestimated even in professional circles.

 We are sorry that this post was not useful for you!